Coos Bay, Oregon: Industry

 On February 4, 1999, a Japanese ship named the New Carissa ran aground on a beach 2.75 miles (4.3 km) north of the entrance to Coos Bay, drawing international attention to the area.
 The New Carissa was empty of cargo at the time, heading for the Port of Coos Bay to pick up wood chips.
 When the captain was told that the weather was too severe for the ship to enter port, he anchored his ship close by.
 The crew put out only one anchor, and it appears that this was probably on too short a chain to be effective.
 The subsequent US Coast Guard investigation found several other aspects of the ship's company's handling of the situation to have been poor, leading to the conclusion that human error caused the grounding.
-70,000 US gallons (260 m3) of fuel oil were spilled by the vessel, with a further 165,000 to 255,000 gallons (625 to 965 m3) being deliberately set alight and burnt off later.
-The stern of the ship remained on the beach; the bow was towed out to sea and sunk after structural damage caused by the fire split the ship in two.
+Seventy thousand US gallons (260 m3) of #6 crude oil were spilled by the vessel, with a further 165,000 to 255,000 gallons (625 to 965 m3) set alight via explosives and liquid napalm, by the Army Corps of Engineers, over the course of weeks.
+The explosives, the heat from the burning oil and the beating of the Pacific Ocean on the ship are what eventually caused the New Carissa to break in two.

+The stern of the ship remained on the beach; the bow was towed out to sea and sunk after multiple attempts.
+They had to get special tow lines shipped in from overseas and had multiple tug boats pulling it out.

 In 2008, the stern of the New Carissa was cut into pieces and removed from the beach.

+Consolidation

+Several votes to consolidate or merge cities around Coos Bay were held in the 20th century, beginning in 1906.
+In May 1962 and November 1962, voters in Coos County rejected propositions that would have merged the cities of Coos Bay, North Bend, Empire, and Eastside into a single city.
+The second vote had been defeated in North Bend by a margin of 98 votes, while the other four cities had approved.
+The consolidation had been proposed to provide an equal share of services across the Bay Area and retain more tax revenue from major employers in the county.
+Empire voted to merge with Coos Bay in December 1964 and was approved by the city council the following month.
+Eastside's merger was approved in November 1983 and took effect on December 29, 1983.